VirginiaLynne loves crafts and scrapbooking. She shares her original ideas and tips for how to make crafts quickly and

 - Wish: a short statement or wish from you for the graduate.
 You might want to videotape friends and family to let them give the graduate their thoughts, advice, and congratulations.

 - Windows Moviemaker, iMovie or another Slideshow/video program or app: a program should be installed already on your PC, Mac or phone.

 - "My Wish" by Holly Tucker.
-Very upbeat and inspirational song which talks about the wishes for the future.
-See video above for Tucker's performance of the song on "The Voice."
+A very upbeat and inspirational song that talks about the wishes for the future.
+See the video above for Tucker's performance of the song on "The Voice."

 - "Do Life Big" by Jamie Grace.
 An upbeat song with a great message for the future to "Do Life Big."
 This song is really encouraging and great for a faster part of the slideshow with photos of the crazy and fun part of high school.